 Under the Act, a complaint against the chief judge is to be handled by "that circuit judge in regular active service next senior in date of commission."
 28 U.S.C. § 351(c).
+Rule 25(f) provides that seniority among judges other than the chief judge is to be determined by date of commission, with the result that complaints against the chief judge may be routed to a former chief judge or other judge who was appointed earlier than the chief judge.
 The Rules do not purport to prescribe who is to preside over meetings of the judicial council.
-Consequently, where the presiding member of the judicial council is disqualified from participating under these Rules, the order of precedence prescribed by Rule 25(f) for performing "the duties and responsibilities of the chief circuit judge under these Rules" does not apply to determine the acting presiding member of the council.
-That is a matter left to the internal rules or operating practices of each judicial council.
-In most cases the most senior active circuit judge who is a member of the judicial council and who is not disqualified will preside.
+Consequently, where the presiding member of the judicial council is disqualified from participating under these Rules, the order of precedence prescribed by Rule 25(f) for performing "duties that the Act and these Rules assign to a chief judge" does not apply to determine the acting presiding member of the council.
+That is a matter left to the internal rules or operating practices of each judicial council and who is not disqualified will preside.